frantic/mincer-jsx/README.md

 require('mincer-jsx')(Mincer);
 ```

-Now files with `.js.jsx` extension will be compiled to using `react-tools` to JavaScript.
+Now files with `.jsx` extension will be compiled to using `react-tools` to JavaScript.

 ## Running Tests